wlepage/digitalimagecorrelation/index.md

 + Lenses should have low distortion.
 The best lenses for DIC are _telecentric_, which means that the sample's magnification does not vary within the lenses depth or field of view.
 + For lenses with adjustable apertures, use the mid-range apertures, say f/5.6, f/8, or f/11 for an f/1.8 to f/22 lens (the more extreme apertures introduce more distortions in the imaging).
 + The lenses and cameras should be rigidly mounted on an optics table (ideally) or on a high-quality tripod, and sources of vibration should be minimized.
 Be sure to clamp, tie, or tape down the camera cables, too.
++ For systems with two or more cameras, much sure the cameras are viewing the same area.
+Small differences between the height of the epipolar lines can make calibration difficult (Reu. [doi:10.1111/ext.12083](10.1111/ext.12083)).
 + Good focus is critical.
 Make sure that the most important region in your area of interest is the best-focused area.
 + Lighting should be evenly distributed along the sample's area of interest.
 The lighting should be intense enough to achieve sufficient exposure for the images, yet not too intense to introduce saturated pixels.
 A saturate pixel is the maximum value of the sensor (such as 255 for an 8-bit sensor, 255 = 2^8-1).
 When a pixel saturates, DIC can no longer perform sub-pixel interpolation at that pixel.
 + The lighting should also avoid introducing too much heat.
 Halogen lamps are very bright but also very hot, while LEDs are cooler (but high-intensity LEDs can still generate a significant amount of heat).